[NEW] GoFundMe’s latest report: The Social State of Giving

 2. Know What’s Important and What’s Not

 When it comes to your website, what does success look like for your organization?
 How will you be achieving the goals you laid out above?
 Our guess is that measuring success by how the number of visitors your site receives won’t be enough.
-Running heavily promoted campaigns can increase traffic and certain months of the year often see a decline in visits.
-So is this really the most important way to measure success?
+Running heavily promoted campaigns can increase traffic, and certain months of the year often see a decline in visits.
+So, is this really the most important way to measure success?

-Maybe you are looking to increase donor conversion or maybe it’s important that you connect your social networks to your site.
+Maybe you are looking to increase donor conversion, or maybe it’s important that you connect your social networks to your site.
 Determine the goal early and go through a brainstorm with your team so you are sure you know what is and is not important.
 Identifying what is important before you select a tool will not only influence which system you select but also how you implement the CMS.
-Knowing your key performance indicators (KPIs) also means that you’ll be smarter about how you make all of your data work together to create a truly personalized and positive constituent experience.
+Knowing your key performance indicators (KPIs) also means that you’ll be smarter about how you make all donor data work together to create a truly personalized and positive constituent experience.

 3. Plan, Plan, Then Plan Some More

-No one wants a CMS implementation to take three years to complete – so don’t go too overboard here – but the importance of planning, before you select a tool, after you select a tool and again before implementation is critical.
+No one wants a CMS implementation to take three years to complete—so don’t go too overboard here—but the importance of planning before you select a tool, after you select a tool, and again before implementation is critical.
 Knowing what you want to get out of a CMS will be important to map out before you actually choose the tool so you really know what to look for.
-Then, once you make a choice, planning how you’ll utilize its features daily, weekly or monthly will help you get the most out of the CMS you’ve selected.
+Then, once you make a choice, planning how you’ll utilize its features daily, weekly, or monthly will help you get the most out of the CMS you’ve selected.

 4. Seek Professional Help